Be a Part of Jax Book Fest 2025

 Authors are strongly advised to bring a second person to speak to visitors and transact sales on your behalf if you wish to attend Lit Chat programs or other presentations during the Fest.
 Library staff and volunteers are not allowed to man tables or conduct transactions.

 If you are selected to participate as a Jax Book Fest author, you will also be asked to sign a waiver, which will be emailed to you in advance.
-You can bring the signed document with you or sign it on site, during check in.
+You can print and bring the signed document with you or sign it on site, during check in.
+We will have copies.

 # Jax Book Fest: Writer's Day